-8/4 - 8/10 100% Virtual Instruction (no students will be living on campus this week) 8/11 - 8/21 In-person instruction, students move to campus August 11th.
+8/3 - 8/09100% Virtual Instruction (no students will be living on campus this week)8/10 - 8/20In-person instruction, students move to campus August 10th

-Significant time will be devoted during the IFS faculty workshops toward pedagogical and programmatic approaches to such a schedule.
-Additionally, students develop a course cohort and receive an introduction to university academic work and campus prior to arriving to IU Bloomington.
+As in years past, students will develop a course cohort and receive an introduction to university academic work and campus prior to arriving to IU Bloomington.
 In-person instruction allows IFS to create a vibrant and accessible academic environment which offers faculty and students unique opportunities to expand discourse beyond the conventional course boundaries.
 Effective courses will take advantage of the unique schedule and include additional lectures, film screenings, afternoon and evening discussion sessions, and other instructional approaches.
-Successful proposals will represent the ways in which conditions and approaches will be integrated into the course.
+Successful proposals will represent the ways in which conditions and approaches will be integrated into the course with fiscal limits in mind.